 Palette and Painting Knives:

-Palette and painting knives are an optional tool in painting, however they are very handy implements.
+Palette and painting knives are very handy implements.
 They can be used for mixing paint colors, and also for painting.
 It's a little like frosting a cake to paint with a knife, and is a good technique for a beginner to try.
 (However, art conservators tell us that when paint is applied thickly, it will tend toward later damage or impermanence, such as cracking.
 But it's fun!)

 Knives come in a wide variety of shapes and sizes (see Illustration 5, above); certain shapes tend to lend themselves better to painting, or to mixing.
 I use a palette knife for mixing, and I've found that I need to buy one with a strong joint connecting the blade to the handle; I've had a couple of them snap off at this joint when mixing paint.
 Some are long and flat, like butter knives, and some are shaped like garden trowels, with the blade slightly lower than the handle.
 I've found this last one best for mixing paint.
 These can also be used to scrape paint, either off of the canvas, or off of the paint palette.